helena-network/pm-helena-contracts/README.md

 If you have deployments on multiple networks, you can specify the network you mean the script to interact with via the `--network <network name>` option.

-Finally, if you have happened to rename the PlayToken from OlympiaToken to something else, you can specify that name via the `--play-token-name <new case-sensitive name>` option.
+Finally, if you have happened to rename the PlayToken from pm-apollo-token to something else, you can specify that name via the `--play-token-name <new case-sensitive name>` option.